How to Start a Blog From Scratch Course Day Four

 Start a Blog | Email Marketing Review

-Today’s Coursework includes all these tasks.
+Lets recap.
+Today’s Coursework included all these tasks.

 - Choose which Email Marketing Account to Use